devkanro/xZune.Bass/README.md

 # xZune.Bass
-xZune.Bass is a Bass library wapper for .NET
+xZune.Bass is a Bass library wrapper for .NET

 **This project is on processing!**